sailshq/sails-hook-apianalytics/README.md

 ## Configuration

+This hook works pretty well for most use cases out of the box.

 Optionally, you can customize this hook in a few different ways by configuring `sails.config.apianalytics`.

 For instance, you might create `config/apianalytics.js`: